Trainee Solicitor FAQS

 Can I apply for a Training Contract if I haven’t studied law at University?

 We welcome applications from students with degrees from all types of disciplines from a variety of Universities.
-You would need to have completed your GDL or LPC before you started working for us as a Trainee.
+We will also consider applications from SQE candidates as well as those following the traditional route to qualification.

 How soon do I need to apply for a Training Contract?

-We normally recruit 2 years in advance so we would expect to receive your Training Contract application before 31 December two years’ prior to the date you are applying to start your Training Contract.
+We normally recruit 2 years in advance so we would expect to receive your Training Contract application before Sunday 01st October, almost two years’ prior to the date you would start your Training Contract.

 What seats would I be most likely to take during my Training Contract and would I have a choice as to which seats I take?